Estimated reading time: 4 minutes

 Your tax return is still being processed.
 A refund date will be provided when available.

 It is not time to panic if you check on the status of your tax refund and you see the message “Your tax return is still being processed.
-A refund date will be provided when available.
+A refund date will be provided when available.”
 It doesn’t necessarily mean your tax return is being audited.
-Sometimes it’s as easy as your return needing reviewed or some action needs to be taken by a human.
+Sometimes it’s as easy as your return needing to be reviewed or some action needs to be taken by a human.
 In fact, we have found over the years that this message is rarely related to an audit.
-It could be something as simple as a small calculation error that needs fixed or that your identity needs verified.
-Likely, you will see an update soon on the WMR.
+It could be something as simple as a small calculation error that needs fixing or that your identity needs verification.
+Likely, you will soon see an update on WMR.

 When you see that your tax return is still being processed, all this means is that something is preventing the IRS from standing behind their mantra that most refunds will be processed within 21 days.
 Maybe a hiccup.
 But again, don’t worry, your refund might still come anytime.
 Or, it could be delayed.
-We have found sometimes this can be mystery.
+We have found sometimes this can be a mystery.
 Year after year people are frustrated while they are still waiting on their tax refund while and see others getting their refunds very quickly.
-Over the years, we have gathered some information as to why your file may be resequenced or unpostable.
+We have learned there are some simple reasons why your file hasn’t been processed as quickly as others.
+For example, your return may be resequenced or unpostable.
 Keep reading for more details.